dmacfarlane/angular-mentions/README.md

 ### Usage

-Copy the mention folder into your own application, or install the package as a dependency using:
+Install the package as a dependency using:

     npm install --save ng2-mentions

 Add the CSS to your index.html:

     <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css">

+Add the module to your module imports:

+    import { MentionModule } from 'ng2-mentions/mention/mention.module';

+    @NgModule({
+        imports: [ MentionModule ],
+        ...
+    })

 Add the `[mention]` directive to your input element: